Featheryxy/Note/Development-About/CS-English.md

 site: n: 站点，地点

 > a place where somethin is, was, or will be built, or where something happened, is happening, or will happen

+precision: 精度

+ scale：标度，刻度

+> Precision is the number of digits in a number.
+Scale is the number of digits to the right of the decimal point in a number.
+For example, the number 123.45 has a precision of 5 and a scale of 2